stolostron/rhacm-docs/_pages/basic_content_standards.md

 * Voice: Use active voice almost always:
   - No: When the latch has been opened, the panel will slide forward.
   - Yes: When you open the latch, the panel slides forward.

+The following tips help with translation, readability, usability, presentation, voice:

+* Use proper grammar and follow IBM style.
+(Style manuals are typical in most writing professions, all writers at Red Hat and IBM have access to the manuals and use them to create content.)
+* Use concise sentences.
+Remove extra words.
+(See more examples in the manuals.)
+    - First draft: `There are many ways that you can use this feature, but this is one way.`
+    - Second draft: `This is one of many procedures...`
+* Write using minimalistic writing.
+Get to the point early.
+Bulleted lists and steps in place of cumbersome paragraphs.
+* Avoid dangling modifiers.
+Be sure subject and predicate agree.
+* See instructions for link & spell checker.

+## Lists and tables

+* List: avoiding nesting more than 2, parallelism, etc...
+See more guidance: https://www.ibm.com/docs/en/ibm-style?topic=format-lists
+    - Definition lists are built with term in bold and colon.
+    - **Definition list:** DLs look like this.
+    - Choose complete sentences, or not, but commit!
+* Tables:

 ## Adding links

 From the Developing Quality Technical Information handbook (IBM Press), do not overuse embedded links: